mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 ##### Constraints

 There is pretty severe rate limiting for AMP cache requests, seemingly based on client IP address.

+Does not preserve the client IP address or provide a way to individualize clients.

 # Common features of signaling channels